Chart Color Schemes

 An assessment of population growth drivers in Charlestown - Dudley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Charlestown - Dudley's population was 26,079 as of November 2025, according to AreaSearch's analysis.
-This figure reflects an increase of 825 people since the 2021 Census, which reported a population of 25,254.
-The growth is inferred from ABS' estimated resident population of 25,944 in June 2024 and an additional 273 validated new addresses since the Census date.
-This results in a population density ratio of 1,170 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Charlestown - Dudley's growth rate of 3.3% since the 2021 census exceeded the SA3 area's rate of 2.9%, indicating it as a growth leader in the region.
+Charlestown - Dudley's population is 26,079 as of November 2025.
+This shows an increase of 825 people since the 2021 Census, which reported a population of 25,254.
+The change is inferred from ABS estimated resident population of 25,944 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,170 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Charlestown - Dudley's growth of 3.3% since the 2021 census exceeds the SA3 area's growth rate of 2.9%.
 Natural growth contributed approximately 50.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of locations outside capital cities, with Charlestown - Dudley expected to increase by 3,009 persons to 2041 based on latest numbers, marking a total increase of 11.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the area is expected to increase by 3,009 persons based on latest annual ERP population numbers, reflecting an overall increase of 11.0% over the 17-year period.

 Frequently Asked Questions - Population